2008 Shanxi mudslide: Aftermath

-1,047 people are displaced because of the mudslide.
-The provincial level government says relatives of the dead will receive 200,000 yuan (US$ 29,215).
+1,047 people were displaced because of the mudslide.
+The provincial level government said relatives of the dead would receive 200,000 yuan (US$ 29,215).
 The Communist Party chief, the head of Taosi township, work safety bureau director, and chief engineer in Xiangfen county were dismissed for neglect of duty.
 Thirteen mine executives, including Zhang Peiliang, were detained by Chinese authorities, and four other local officials were also dismissed.
-The State Administration of Work Safety (SAWS) said that an investigation is pending, and that the people responsible will be "punished in line with the relevant laws."
+The State Administration of Work Safety (SAWS) said that an investigation is pending, and that the people responsible would be "punished in line with the relevant laws."
 Wang Jun, the director of SAWS said, "It is the most grave accident that involves the largest death toll so far this year.
 The rising accidents disclose local governments' poor supervision on work safety.
 Those responsible must be dealt with seriously."
 Meng Xuenong, Governor of Shanxi, resigned a day after the event, on September 14.
 Wang Jun was subsequently transferred to become Governor of Shanxi.

 In September 2010, 58 people, including 34 former government officials, were handed out sentences in relation to the collapse.